-This past weekend, southeastern Wisconsin finished playing host to more than 150 golfers from around the world at the 117th U.S. Open.
+Southeastern Wisconsin played host to more than 150 golfers from around the world at the 117th U.S. Open in June 2017.
 Much was made about course conditions (I learned more about fescue on local radio than I thought possible), but by all accounts the event was a success.

 While I didn’t personally attend, several friends and family who did shared photos of the manicured greens and fairways.
 Despite being an amateur golfer in the truest sense, I can appreciate a well-designed and maintained course.

 So too can precision dealers, and talking with several in recent years, they’ve spoken to the untapped market local golf courses and country clubs can offer.
 It’s a unique niche of a precision farming market, but retrofitting small-scale sprayers or selling RTK subscriptions can be supplemental sources of income for dealerships.